How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: and Star-Shapedness

 \section{\Krass\ and Star-Shapedness}

-A set $S$ in $\RN^d$ is {\em star-shaped} if there is a point $q \in S$ which sees every point of $S$; here, two points {\em see} each other if the line segment connecting them belongs to $S$.
-By definition, star-shapedness of a semilalgebraic set lies in \EVR, since it can be expressed as
+A set $S$ in $\RN^d$ is {\em star-shaped} if there is a point $q \in S$ which sees every point of $S$; here, two points {\em see} each other if the line-segment connecting them belongs to $S$.
+By definition, star-shapedness of a semialgebraic set lies in \EVR, since it can be expressed as

 The alternative characterization of star-shapedness we will work with was published by \Krass\ in 1946 in Russian~\cite{K46}.